groupmm/libtsm/README.md

 ## Installation

-With Python >= 3.6, you can install libtsm using the Python package manager pip:
+You can install libtsm using the Python package manager pip:

 ```
 pip install libtsm